Brain and Spinal Cancers

 Gliomas are brain and spine tumors that start in glial cells, the supporting cells of the brain.
 About 30% of all central nervous system (CNS) tumors are gliomas, and about 50% of CNS tumors in children are gliomas.

 Ependymomas develop in the glial ependymal cells of the brain or spinal cord.
 Ependymal cells line the passageways where cerebrospinal fluid flows.
-Ependymomas are most common in young children, where they cause headaches and seizures.
+Ependymomas are most common in young children.
 In adults, ependymomas are most likely to form in the spinal cord and may cause weakness in the parts of the body controlled by the nerves affected by the tumors.

 Choroid plexus carcinomas are rare, malignant brain tumors that occur primarily in children.
 They begin near the brain tissue that secretes cerebrospinal fluid and can affect the function of nearby structures in the brain.
 As they grow, these tumors can cause excess fluid in the brain (hydrocephalus), irritability, nausea or vomiting, and headaches.